DeepLabCut/DeepLabCut/docs/pytorch/user_guide.md

 ### Development State and Road Map 🚧

-The table below describes the DeepLabCut API methods that have been implemented for the PyTorch, as well as indications which options are not yet implemented, and which parameters are not valid for the DLC 3.0 PyTorch API.
+The table below describes the DeepLabCut API methods that have been implemented for the PyTorch engine, as well as indications which options are not yet implemented, and which parameters are not valid for the DLC 3.0 PyTorch API.